What’s preventing knowledge sharing in organisations?

 Our thoughts from smilelondon

 This week – we’re in London!
-We popped over the Channel for smilelondon this morning – one of the UK’s most exciting conferences that brings people together to discuss social media in the large enterprise.
+We popped over the Channel for smilelondon this morning, one of the UK’s most exciting conferences, which brings people together to discuss internal communication and the future of the digital workplace.
 With over 200 guests, we really enjoyed chatting with organisations about the challenges they’re facing, and how to overcome them.

 The day started with keynote sessions from Larraine Solomon, Head of Communications & Engagement at Monster, Penny Grivea, Managing Director at Rituals and Brian Ackermann, Chief Information Officer at Korn Ferry.
 It was great to learn more about how knowledge sharing can help any organisation, regardless of the industry or mission.
 Later, we facilitated a couple of table sessions, moderating discussion on the challenges facing organisations as they implement their knowledge sharing hub, and the best practices which can be used to help overcome them.

 What are the challenges facing knowledge sharing?

 It was clear that organisations are struggling with engaging their employees, and providing relevant content to entice them onto their platform.
 Many attendees were critical of their organisation having multiple platforms, or locations to find information.
 One in particular had as many as 21 different locations – including folders and dropboxes, emails, intranets and platforms.
 They described these as ‘higgledy-piggledy’ (there’s a new britishism for you!) – all over the place, with often duplicated information across many sources, shared ‘just in case’ it was needed.
 Organisations really need to consider what is useful to share, and what isn’t, to define where the best place for their content is.